 As a Chemical Engineer, I have had R&D week circled on my calendar since our CMTP schedule was first announced last month.
 This past Tuesday at the Glenview Tech Center did not disappoint and showed me a side of R&D that I didn’t know existed.
-We began the day with a presentation over viewing the Grocery business unit and the role that the Glenview scientists play within the business, but quickly moved on to one of many of the activities we enjoyed that day.
+We began the day with a presentation on the Grocery business unit and the role that the Glenview scientists play within the business, but quickly moved on to one of many of the activities we enjoyed that day.
 We learned about the value the culinary team brings to Glenview by cooking a full lunch buffet using a variety of Kraft Heinz products, and using the recipes the culinary team brings to life was a great way to get to know the products.

 Lastly, I’d be remiss not to mention the fact that fellow trainees Alex, Cami, Gabby, Lauren, Peter and I took home trivia gold at Will’s Northwood’s Inn on Tuesday night, and will attempt to form a dynasty in future weeks.